ReBoot: Distributed statistical learning via refitting bootstrap samples: Introduction

-Regarding the aggregation methods, the past decade or so has seen many works on one-shot parameter averaging or its variants for a wide range of statistical learning problems.
+Much work has been published over the past decade on one-shot parameter averaging or its variants for a wide range of statistical learning problems.
 A partial list of the related literature includes \cite{Zhang2012Comunication}, \cite{chen2014split}, \cite{rosenblatt2016optimality}, \cite{lee2017communication}, \cite{battey2018distributed}, \cite{banerjee2019divide}, \cite{dobriban2020wonder}, \cite{fan2019distributed}, etc. Specifically, in the low-dimensional setup, \cite{Zhang2012Comunication} and \cite{rosenblatt2016optimality} analyzed the mean squared error (MSE) of the na\"ive averaging estimator for general empirical risk minimization (ERM) problems.
-They both found that the averaging estimator can achieve the same statistical rate as the full-sample estimator, i.e., the standard estimator derived from the entire data, provided that the number of machines and the parameter dimension are not large. \cite{Zhang2012Comunication} also proposed a new approach called subsampled average mixture (SAVGM) that averages debiased local estimators, which incurs less bias than the na\"ive averaging and thus allows more data splits while preserving the full-sample rate. \cite{liu2014distributed} propose a KL-divergence-based averaging to aggregate local MLEs in point estimation problems, which provably yields the optimal error. \cite{banerjee2019divide} studied the averaging approach in non-standard problems where the statistical rate is typically slower than root-$n$, instantiated by the least squares estimator in isotonic regression.
-It unveiled a super-efficiency phenomenon: the averaging estimator \emph{outperforms} the full-sample estimator in pointwise inference, while in a uniform sense, the averaging estimator's performance worsens as the number of subsamples increases.
+They found that the averaging estimator can achieve the same statistical rate as the full-sample estimator, i.e., the standard estimator derived from the entire data, provided that the number of machines and the parameter dimension are not large. \cite{Zhang2012Comunication} also proposed a new approach called subsampled average mixture (SAVGM) that averages debiased local estimators, which incurs less bias than the na\"ive averaging and thus allows more data splits while preserving the full-sample rate. \cite{liu2014distributed} proposed a KL-divergence-based averaging to aggregate local MLEs in point estimation problems, which provably yields the minimax optimal rate. \cite{banerjee2019divide} studied the averaging approach in non-standard problems where the statistical rate is typically slower than root-$n$, instantiated by the least squares estimator in isotonic regression.
+Their work unveiled a super-efficiency phenomenon: the averaging estimator \emph{outperforms} the full-sample estimator in pointwise inference, while in a uniform sense, the averaging estimator's performance worsens as the number of subsamples {(the number of sites)} increases.
 In the high-dimensional setup, \cite{chen2014split} proposed a split-and-conquer approach for penalized regression problems in high-dimensional generalized linear models (GLM).
 It uses majority voting across different machines to estimate the support of the true model and then applies a weighted average of the local estimators within the selected model to obtain the final distributed estimator. \cite{lee2017communication} and \cite{battey2018distributed} proposed to average local debiased lasso estimators or test statistics in high-dimensional sparse (generalized) linear models.
-They showed that the proposed distributed test (estimator resp.) can achieve full-sample efficiency (accuracy resp.) if the number of subsamples is not large. \cite{dobriban2020wonder} studied distributed ridge regression in a high-dimensional random-effects model and investigated the MSE of a weighted-average of local ridge regression estimators.
-Regardless of such a great variety of the problem setups, a common finding of these works is that one-shot averaging of model parameters can achieve full-sample statistical accuracy whenever the subsample size is sufficiently large.
+They showed that the proposed distributed test and estimator can achieve full-sample efficiency and accuracy if the number of subsamples is not large. \cite{dobriban2020wonder} studied distributed ridge regression in a high-dimensional random-effects model and investigated the MSE of a weighted-average of local ridge regression estimators. \cite{Panigrahi2024} proposed a data aggregation scheme with model selection performed at each site.
+With a great variety of the problem setups, a common finding in the literature is that one-shot averaging of model parameters can achieve full-sample statistical accuracy whenever the subsample size is sufficiently large.